foonoo/docs/1-Introduction.md

 # Introduction
 Another static site generator?
-Yes!
-Foonoo is a static site generator that converts text files to websites.
-It doesn't claim to be any special when compared to others, so don't use it if you're not required to.
-Regardless, like other static site generators, foonoo reads in structured text files in popular formats like Markdown or reStructured and converts them to HTML code that can be served directly from a web server that supports serving HTML files.
+Yes, foonoo is a static site generator that converts text files to websites.
+In fact, it doesn't claim to be any special when compared to others, so don't use it if you're not required to.
+Functionally, like other static site generators, foonoo reads in structured text files in popular formats like Markdown and converts them to HTML code that can be served directly from just about any web server.

 The name foonoo comes from the Fante (Akan) word for Oven.
 Just as an oven takes raw dough (or some other combination of preparatory materials) and permanently, as well as irreversibly converts them into bread (or some other fantastic baked treat); foonoo takes in your plain text files and images, and converts them into beautiful websites.

 ## Installing foonoo
 The best way to install foonoo is to grab the latest pre-built PHAR archive.
 Any computer system with a modern PHP interpreter should be able to run this PHAR archive, provided the required extensions are also installed.
+You can pick the most recent PHAR [here] (https://github.com/foonoo/foonoo/releases).

 Another alternative to installing from a PHAR archive will be to perform a composer install.
 This can be done globally, or in some cases locally to specific projects.

 ## Quickstart Tutorial
 Before we get into the details of how foonoo works, though, let's go through a simple example.
-Of course this example requires that you have successfully installed foonoo, and you also have the ability to navigate the file system and terminals of your chosen platform.
+Of course, this example requires that you have successfully installed foonoo, and you also have the ability to navigate the file system and terminals of your chosen platform.

 First, create an empty directory (or folder) through the terminal.
 Then copy any markdown file you may have lying around into the folder as `index.md`.
 If you don't have a readily available markdown file you can copy the text below into a text file and name it as `index.md`.